-Each year, the Service Board brings together a group of high-schoolers and adult mentors from a broad range of academic, racial, cultural and economic backgrounds to engage in a demanding six-month program.
-Program participants meet twice weekly from January through June, with weekend activities rotating between intensive service learning projects and snowboarding, hence our name: the Service Board.
+Each year, the Service Board brings together a group of high school students and adult mentors from a diverse range of academic, racial, cultural and economic backgrounds to engage in our Core Program.
+Program participants meet twice weekly from beginning of winter through spring.
+Weekday workshops focus on engaging discussions encompassing a broad range of social justice topics.
+Weekend activities during Core Program rotate between intensive service learning projects and snowboarding, hence our name: the Service Board.

 The Core Program curriculum addresses five core competencies:

-Music, snowballs, fresh food and a sense of community are the common threads that tie the Core Program together. the Service Board emphasizes the importance of youth empowerment, supportive community, and promoting positive risk-taking to build youth leadership skills.
-In accordance with our unique mentoring model, each mentor serves the program rather than an individual teen, giving tSB youth a range of strengths and resources from which to draw.
+Music, snowballs, fresh food and a sense of community are the common threads that tie the Core Program together. tSB emphasizes the importance of youth voice, supportive community and promoting positive risk-taking to build youth leadership skills.